rordenlab/dcm2niix/Canon/README.md

 dcm2niix can convert Canon (né Toshiba) DICOM format images to NIfTI.
 This page notes vendor specific conversion details.

+## Avoid Classic DICOM

+Users of Canon MRI equipment are strongly advised to export data from their scanners as enhanced DICOM (with all images from the series stored as a single file) rather than classic DICOM (each 2D slice stored as a separate file).
+Limitations of the Canon classic DICOMs are described [here](https://github.com/rordenlab/dcm2niix/issues/495) and [here](https://github.com/neurolabusc/dcm_qa_canon).

 ## Diffusion Weighted Imaging Notes

 In contrast to several other vendors, Toshiba used public tags to report diffusion properties.
 Specifically, [DiffusionBValue (0018,9087)](http://dicomlookup.com/lookup.asp?sw=Tnumber&q=(0018,9087)) and [DiffusionGradientOrientation (0018,9089)](http://dicomlookup.com/lookup.asp?sw=Tnumber&q=(0018,9089)).
 Be aware that these tags are only populated for images where a diffusion gradient is applied.
 Consider a typical diffusion series where some volumes are acquired with B=0 while others have B=1000.
 In this case, only the volumes with B>0 will report a DiffusionBValue.
 These coordinates are with respect to the scanner bore, not image space.